Discovering the Gift of Prophecy

 Ezekiel prophesies, "'As I live,' says the Lord GOD, 'I have no pleasure in the death of the wicked, but that the wicked turn from his way and live.
 Turn, turn from your evil ways!
 For why should you die, O house of Israel?'"
 (Ezekiel 33:11).

 These divine exhortations can be both convicting and transformative, leading individuals and assemblies to experience spiritual renewal and revival.
-By addressing specific issues and calling for repentance, prophecy plays a crucial role in maintaining the spiritual health and vitality of the church.

 Paul encourages Timothy by saying, "This charge I commit to you, son Timothy, according to the prophecies previously made concerning you, that by them you may wage the good warfare" (1 Timothy 1:18).